Physical medicine and rehabilitationRehabilitation; Physical rehab; Physiatry

 - Severe arthritis becoming worse over time

-- Severe weakness after recovering from a serious illness (such as infection or heart failure or respiratory failure)
+- Severe weakness after recovering from a serious illness (such as infection, heart failure or respiratory failure)

 - Spinal cord injury or brain injury